franzihe/Fundamentals_Data_Analysis/README.md

 (https://chess.w.uib.no/event/fundamentals-of-ocean-atmosphere-data-analysis-2020/?instance_id=105)

-The course is build on jLab functions created by Lilly, J. M. (2019).
+The course is build on Matlab jLab functions created by Lilly, J. M. (2019).
 Here we use Python to reproduce statistics on multidimensional climate data from historical CMIP6 runs.

 ## HOW TO CITE